-I would aim for something like 800x600.
+I would aim for a 1080p resolution.
 No need to send me a super duper HD version, but it needs to be bigger than 160x120. :)

-Please put week1, week2, week3, etc. in the subject line for each week's submission.
+Please put "Submission 1", "Submission 2", "Submission 3", etc. in the subject line for each submission.
 It will help us track the progress.
 If you have questions for a current submission, you can reply to that specific week email so that each submission has its own thread.

 All feedback request has to be sent to feedback (at) spungella (dot) com.